 Step two: Develop a comprehensive cybersecurity plan

-- Should you hire an outside team to assess our network vulnerabilities
+- Should you hire an outside team to assess your network vulnerabilities?

-- How to structure an incident response policy
+- How should you structure an incident response policy?

 Step three: Offer identity protection services as an employee benefit